Romea/cropcraft/doc/configuration_format.md

   position in the row.
   You can use the `x` variable, any functions of the python `math` module and some built-in functions like `abs`, `min` or `max`.
+* `aligned` (default: false): if true, the plant is oriented by 0° or 180° along the _z_ axis.
+  If false, the plant is oriented using a uniform distribution between 0° and 360°.

 #### The `noise` block